uptime-com/uptime-private-location/README.md

 4. Download `seccomp-config.json` to the working directory.

-5. Log in to your Docker Hub (use `docker login`) with the credentials provided
+5. Log in to your Docker Hub (use `docker login`) with your Docker Hub credentials

 6. Pull the latest image (use `docker pull uptimecom/uptime-private-location:latest`)